-If you believe Steven Segal, he will lead you to believe Aikido is the most impressive martial art in existence.
-At the Sweet Science of Fighting, we value practicality and efficiency that lead to better fighting, and Aikido doesn’t have much fighting in it.
-So this comparison will be a bit different than usual as the two are entirely different.
+If you believe Steven Segal, he will lead you to believe Aikido is the most impressive martial art.
+At the Sweet Science of Fighting, we value practicality and efficiency leading to better fighting, and Aikido doesn’t have much fighting in it.
+So, this comparison will be different than usual, as the two have nothing in common.

-MMA wins every time in a direct battle between MMA and Aikido, and it does so effortlessly.
-Aikido is not a tested fighting system whereas MMA is the closest life or death combat you’ll get.
+MMA is better in every measurable criteria and wins every time in a direct battle between against Aikido, and it does so effortlessly.
+Aikido is not a tested fighting system, whereas MMA is the closest we get to a real fight in a sport scenario.

-There are many videos online where an aikido master tries his art against an MMA fighter or other competitive combat athlete.
-Every time, the result is a humiliation for the aikido practitioner.
+There are many videos online where an Aikido master tries his art against an MMA fighter or other competitive combat athlete and every time the result is the same- a humiliation for the Aikidoka.

-This does not mean that Aikido does not have merit.
+This does not mean Aikido does not have its merit.
 It’s just ineffective as a real fighting system.
-But what are the benefits of Aikido that could make it potentially beneficial?
+But what are the benefits of Aikido that could make it worth training?

-Aikido is a traditional Japanese martial art created by Morihei Ueshiba in the early 20th century due to his lifelong study of traditional Japanese martial disciplines and religious beliefs.
+Aikido is a traditional Japanese martial art created by Morihei Ueshiba in the early 20th century after a lifelong study of traditional Japanese martial disciplines and religious beliefs.

 Never Gas Out With These